NaraGuimma/WebScraping/README.md

 # BeautifulSoup

-To get better at scraping, take time to consult the library’s official documentation.
+To get better at scraping, take time to consult the library’s official <a href="https://www.crummy.com/software/BeautifulSoup/bs4/doc/">documentation</a>

 Setting up
 We need at least two Python libraries to write a scraper: